 Is Your Baby or Toddler

-Learn why it’s important to breathe through your mouth!
+Learn why it’s important for you & your little ones to breathe through your nose!

 Breathing.
 It seems simple enough.

 The reality is, it’s a bit more complicated.